 And then it was another 3.5 hours to Carlsbad Caverns.
 I slowly spotlit up and down the park entrance road from 22.00 to 00.30 and saw five(!) separate Ringtails, a few kangaroo rats (at least one of which was Banner-tailed I think), several tiny Silky Pocket Mice on the road, at least one Hispid Pocket Mouse, Mule Deer and a Striped Skunk.
 I think the road is likely a good spot for Hog-nosed Skunks, my main goal, though I didn’t see any.

-Mexican Ground Squirrels are easy to see in Carslbad City from May to mid September before they hibernate.
+Rio Grande Ground Squirrels (split from Mexican Ground Squirrel) are easy to see in Carslbad City from May to mid September before they hibernate.
 There is supposed to be a colony in the city park that flanks the river in the centre of town, though I saw several easily on the grass of the Martin Luther King Jr park, along East Plaza street (east of South Canyon Street) at 7.30 a.m.

 Three hours later I was in the settlement of Sunspot, about 15 miles from – and above – Cloudcroft.
 Coke Smith told me that Grey-footed Chipmunks were everywhere and, sure enough, as soon as I set foot in the forest I saw one: at the start of the very short trail to the Cathey Canyon Vista, about 12 miles up the road from Cloudcroft.
 It responded well to my squeaking.